 Sacagawea and Charbonneau Return Home

-On August 14, 1806 when the Corps passed into the Hidatsa-Mandan village where Sacagawea and Charnonneau had originally joined them, the couple and Jean Baptiste said good-by to the others, and the group continued on.
+On August 14, 1806, the Corps of Discovery passed into the Hidatsa-Mandan village where Sacagawea and Charbonneau originally joined them.
+Here, the couple and Jean Baptiste (Pompey) said good-by to the others, and the group continued on.

 Sacagawea’s Later Life

 Sacagawea had three more children with Charbonneau: Otter Woman, Different Breast, and Cedar Woman.
 (These additional children are not mentioned in some articles about Sacagawea, but they are carefully delineated by the Sacagawea Project Board of the Mandan, Hidatsa, and Arikara Nation.)

 But the definitive story comes from Sacagawea’s grandson, Bulls Eye.
 He was son of Sacagawea’s second child, Otter Woman.
 (Sacagawea also had a sister named Otter Woman.
 The re-use of names was customary among some Native American tribes.)

 Did Sacagawea Die in 1812?